 Nespresso Espresso vs Lungo

-The next thing to realize about the Nespresso Essenza Mini is that it makes two drink sizes: Espresso and Lungo.
+The next thing to realize about the Nespresso classic machines are that they make two drink sizes: Espresso and Lungo.
 These are a function of both the machine, and the pods we just took a closer look at.

 The default Espresso is 4o ml, and the default Lungo is 100 ml.
 You can customize these settings with the Essenza Mini to make your perfect size of coffee.